transitive-bullshit/nextjs-notion-starter-kit/readme.md

 I recommend setting up a collection on your home page (optional; I use an inline gallery [here](https://notion.so/78fc5a4b88d74b0e824e29407e9f1ec1)) that contains all of your articles / projects / content.
 There are no structural constraints on your Notion workspace, however, so feel free to add content as you would normally in Notion.

+## Production setup

+When deploying to Vercel, you'll need to set up a few things.

+### Vercel environment variables

+Vercel is not aware of the environment variables defined in the `.env` file.

+Therefore, those variable must be defined in Vercel, too.
+Once defined, they'll be available on the next builds.
+See [their documentation](https://vercel.com/docs/concepts/projects/environment-variables) for more details.

 ## URL Paths

 The app defaults to slightly different URL paths in dev vs prod (though pasting any dev pathname into prod will work and vice-versa).